qiankanglai/ImagePicker/README.md

     - App.Shared
         - App.xaml.h, App.xaml.cpp (WP)

-3. JSB

-- jsb_cocos2dx_extension_ImagePicker.hpp
+- JSB

-- jsb_cocos2dx_extension_ImagePicker.cpp
+    - jsb_cocos2dx_extension_ImagePicker.hpp, jsb_cocos2dx_extension_ImagePicker.cpp

-4. Tests (optional)
+- Tests (optional)

     - ImagePickerTest.h, ImagePickerTest.cpp

-5. Example Usage
+- Example Usage

     - HelloWorldScene.h, HelloWorldScene.cpp

 Usage
 -----

 Just call `ImagePicker::getInstance()->pickImage()` and pass in your delegate.
 If the image is picked successfully, your delegate will receive the corresponding Texture2D, or nullptr otherwise.
-An example usage could be found in HelloWorldScene.
+An example could be found in HelloWorldScene.

+**Attention** Please don't try get the texture **immediately after** `pickImage`.
+You have to wait for the system and this is why I'm using delegate!

 For cocos2d-JS users: add `sc->addRegisterCallback(register_all_cocos2dx_extension_ImagePicker);` in AppDelegate.cpp,